Alepla/design-patterns-in-react/README.md

 ![Patterns](https://img.shields.io/badge/Design%20Patterns-23%20Total-blueviolet)
 ![Tests](https://img.shields.io/badge/Tests-Coming%20Soon-yellow)

-This project is a personal study based on the book *Dive Into Design Patterns* by Alexander Shvets.
+This project is a personal study focused on learning and applying **Design Patterns** in modern **React (v18/19)** projects.
+It draws insights from both classic design patterns (based on *Dive Into Design Patterns* by Alexander Shvets) and advanced, idiomatic React patterns (inspired by *Advanced React* by Nadya Makarevich).

-It focuses on learning and applying **Design Patterns** in modern **React (v18/19)** projects, with practical code examples and Markdown documentation.
+You'll find practical code examples and Markdown documentation to guide your exploration.

 ## 📚 Contents